Property Auctions: Understanding the Legal Pack

 When it comes to property auctions, one thing you must pay close attention to is the legal pack.
-If you don’t know what you are signing up for then you might be in for a nasty surprise which could come in the form of additional costs, a shorter completion period or a whole host of other things.
-But be warned, the legal pack is written in legal language so it is always best to consult a solicitor.
+If you don't know what you are signing up for then you might be in for a nasty surprise which could come in the form of additional costs, a shorter completion period, or a whole host of other things.

 What Is A Legal Pack?

 Amy: Can you talk a bit about the legal side of things at auction?
 I know you've mentioned legal packs before.
 What does a legal pack contain?

 Andy: So a legal pack basically contains all the same as all the legal information you'd have if you were buying with a regular estate agent.

 But because the time restraints are there - you've only got 28 days to buy the property - the seller packages all that legal information into a legal pack.

 So there could be searches in there, some special conditions, office copies, literally anything legal to do with the property will be in that pack.